 Squats are the KING of all exercises because they are a “functional” exercise that affect your ability to live a full, healthy life.
 Anything from getting out of a chair, to squatting down to pick something off the floor requires squat strength.
 Especially as we get older, proper squat technique is absolutely critical to maintain health and longevity.

 The biggest problem with proper squat form is not having enough mobility in your hips, legs, and upper back.
 For more detail, see: How to Increase Squat Depth & How Deep Should You Squat.
-The following video gives you 7 basic tips to squat with perfect form every time assuming you have enough mobility:
+Check out the video above for 7 basic tips to squat with perfect form every time, assuming you have enough mobility.

 While there are several different squat variations that I will be introducing in future posts, here are the 7 tips in more detail to ensure you squat with perfect form every time:

 When most people try to squat, the knees protrude far over the toes, the butt goes straight down, and the heels come off the floor.
 This happens because proper squat technique requires some hip flexibility, proper balance, and a “hip hinge”.